 “Once those automatic referrals systems were put in place, reach jumped right up,” D’Angelo said, noting that average reach increased from 18.5 percent to 25.6 percent in just the first year of the program.

 Additionally, the researchers found that reach increased for all racial/ethnic groups.
 That’s important, because the researchers note that minority populations experience a disproportionate burden of tobacco-related cancers, and are offered and also use cessation aids at lower rates compared with white smokers.

 Next on the research agenda will be to investigate how many patients were able to successfully quit smoking after receiving a referral to cessation services.

 To further C3I’s work, UW Carbone partners with the UW Center for Tobacco Research and Intervention (UW-CTRI), which has been conducting groundbreaking tobacco research and helping smokers quit for nearly 30 years.
 Many UW-CTRI faculty are also UW Carbone members, making for a natural partnership.

-Those UW Carbone members include Fiore, UW-CTRI’s director and senior scientist on C3I.
-UW-CTRI Research Director Tim Baker, PhD, also provides additional scientific input.
+Those UW Carbone members include UW-CTRI Research Director Tim Baker, PhD, who provides additional scientific input.
 And Associate Scientist Sarah Hohl, PhD, leads efforts to evaluate reach, effectiveness, and sustainability of evidence-based tobacco cessation interventions across C3I.